Enhance Your Teaching Career With a Special Education Master’s Program

-Grand Canyon University’s Master of Education in Special Education (NITL) program is an initial licensure program that prepares teacher candidates for a career in special education with a focus on K–12 students with mild to moderate disabilities.
-This program aims to help graduate students master the knowledge and cultivate skills necessary that support the development of exceptional children and high schoolers.
+The Master of Education in Special Education (NITL) program from Grand Canyon University’s is a non-licensure program that can prepare teacher candidates for a career in special education with a focus on K–12 students with mild to moderate disabilities.
+This MEd in Special Education non-licensure program aims to help graduate students master the knowledge and cultivate skills that can support the development of students with exceptionalities.

-Offered by the College of Education, its rigorous curriculum teaches how to adapt instructional strategies to meet each student’s Individualized Education Program (IEP), while building upon strengths that a teacher already possesses.
-This program helps teacher candidates increase their familiarity with mild to moderate disabilities, while advancing expertise in assessment, intervention and transition planning.
-This program does not lead to teaching licensure.
+Offered by the College of Education, its curriculum teaches how to adapt instructional strategies to meet each student’s Individualized Education Program (IEP), while building upon strengths that a teacher already possesses.
+This non-licensure initial special education MEd program can help teacher candidates increase their familiarity with mild to moderate disabilities, while advancing knowledge in assessment and transition planning.
+This initial special education, mild to moderate K-12 program, does not lead to teaching licensure.

 - Discover innovative techniques to engage students with diverse learning abilities in the least restrictive environment (LRE)

 - Gain insight into the educational requirements of students with mild to moderate disabilities and their families, encompassing definitions, characteristics, prevalence, causes and educational strategies

 - Develop an understanding of employing diverse assessment methods and data sources for making diagnostic and educational choices for those with mild to moderate disabilities

 - Foster inclusive, safe learning environments through collaborative efforts, promoting active learning, well-being and self-determination in individuals with disabilities

 - Explore how instructional planning enhances learning for students with exceptionalities using subject-matter knowledge and specialized curricula